jariperttunen/lukeghg/GHG_INVENTORY_RESULT_FILES.md

 be *.csv* used for csv files.
 There is no need to use *LULUCF* or *KPLULUCF* to start the file name but shorten them and use spared characters to describe the content of the file.

-Try to indicate with the file name, as much it is possible and feasible, the place in CRFreporter where the content of the file is to appear.
+Try to indicate first in the file name, as much it is possible and feasible, the place in CRFreporter where the content of the file is to appear.
 For example *LU4A1xxx.csv* guides the reader at least to Forest Land Remaining Forest Land and *LU4A1_4Vxxx.csv* further to Biomass Burning.
 Consider also using comment sections in the files where the results should appear in the CRFReporter.